Qwertyblob/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `Rollcall` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add an item (a student, tutor or class)**

 **MSS**

+1. User requests to add the desired item with its necessary information
+2. Rollcall shows a success message and the new item

+    Use case ends.

+**Extensions**

+* 1a.
+The user does not provide the required information in the proper format.
+    * 1a1.
+Rollcall shows an error message.

+      Use case resumes at step 1.

+* 1b.
+The given information matches an existing item exactly
+    * 1b1.
+Rollcall shows an error message.

+      Use case resumes at step 1.

+**Use case: UC02 - Edit an item (a student, tutor or class)**

+**MSS**

+1. User requests to edit the desired item, providing its new information
+2. Rollcall shows a success message and the edited item

+    Use case ends.

+**Extensions**

+* 1a.
+The user does not provide the required information in the proper format.
+  * 1a1.
+Rollcall shows an error message.

+    Use case resumes at step 1.

+* 1b.
+The given information matches an existing item exactly
+  * 1b1.
+Rollcall shows an error message.

+    Use case resumes at step 1.

+**Use case: UC03 - Mark a student's attendance**

+**MSS**

+1. User requests to mark a student's attendance
+2. Rollcall shows a success message

+    Use case ends.

+**Extensions**

+* 1a.
+The user does not provide the required information in the proper format.
+    * 1a1.
+Rollcall shows an error message.

+      Use case resumes at step 1.

+**Use case: UC04 - List persons or classes**

+**MSS**

+1. User requests to list students, tutors, or classes
+2. Rollcall shows a list of all students, tutors or classes respectively

+    Use case ends.

+**Use case: UC05 - Search persons or classes**

+**MSS**

-1. User requests to list persons
+1. User requests to list items with specific parameters.
-2. AddressBook shows a list of persons
+2. Rollcall shows a list of all items matching the requested parameters.

+    Use case ends.

+**Use case: UC06 - Delete an item**

+**MSS**

+1. User requests a <u>certain list of persons or classes (UC05)</u>.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific item in the list.
+4. Rollcall requests confirmation.
+5. User confirms the deletion.
-4. AddressBook deletes the person
+6. Rollcall deletes the item.

     Use case ends.